ningyixue/AIPI590/README.md

 Define success targets for metrics
 - The new searching tool needs to better help customers find the stay fits their needs, therefore, the returning customers would increase.

+Ethical<br />
+We currently dropped all other columns except ‘Year of crime’, ‘Latitude’, ‘Longitude’, and ‘neighborhood/district’ of each crime, because we believe in this analysis, however, for different users, other attributes such as sex, gender, race may have different levels of impact of their search and corresponding result.

+We also did a random sampling to fairly decrease the size of the sample of crime to 10000 in order to perform some calculation and functions.
+However, this may also lead the result to an unfair outcome.

 Tools and Dataset
 Programming Languages & Packages
 - Python<br />